R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 The final stage of **Born2beroot** is to compute a checksum out of the machine's *VirtualBox Disk Image*, and *push* this result into the project repository for evaluation.
 We are instructed to use the SHA-1 algorithm and to leave the signature in a text file named `signature.txt`.
 (In a real world case, we would not employ SHA-1, cryptographically deprecated more than a decade ago, and the checksum file itself should also be signed for proof against tampering with some sort of public key.)

 Navigate to the folder where the VM is lodged, `/System/Volumes/Data/sgoinfre/Perso/rtorrent/` (§), and locate the image.
 It will be a chunky file ending with the `.vdi` extension, in my case `Born2beroot_Debian12.1.0.vdi` (§).
-> sha1sum Born2beroot_Debian12.1.0.vdi` > signature.txt (§)
+> shasum Born2beroot_Debian12.1.0.vdi` > signature.txt (§)

 The output's format will resemble

 		XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX   Born2beroot_Debian12.1.0.vdi (§)

-- An alternative to the `sha1sum` command is the `shasum` Perl script, which falls back to SHA-1 as its default algorithm.
+- Inside the VM, the preferred Debian command would have been **sha1sum**. **shasum** is acutally a Perl script, which falls back to SHA-1 as its default algorithm.
-- Check manuals `man 1 sha1sum` and `man 1 shasum`.
+- Check manuals `man 1 shasum` and `man 1 sha1sum` (the latter from within Debian).

-Verifying the integrity of the virtual machine—**do not** power the machine as *any* change in its content, however slim, will alter any subsequent checksums from the evaluators—is as easy as running
+Verifying the integrity of the virtual machine—***do not*** power the machine as *any* change in its content, however slim, will alter any subsequent checksums from the evaluators—is as easy as running
-> sha1sum -c signature.txt
+> shasum -c signature.txt

-Move `signature.txt` to the **empty** folder where **git** cloned the *intra*'s project, and finish the ordeal.
+Move `signature.txt` to the empty folder where **git** cloned the *intra*'s project, and finish this ordeal.

 Congratulations!